BigPolarBear1/factorization/README.md

 Update: I'm also still investigating if I cant just construct a powerful algorithm with quadratics now.. there might be a way.. especially now that that binomial expansion thing finally clicked inside my head.
 Lets see.. there is lots of directions to take now.

 ## UPDATE I AM AN IDIOT.
 I JUST SPOTTED THE SOLUTION.
 LOL.
 THE BINOMIAL EXPANSION GENERATES A FACTOR OF N IF WE PLUG IN ap-bq.
 AND SUBSTITUTING THE CONSTANT WITH N AND PLUGGING IN THE FACTOR OF N GENERATES ap-bq.
 YOU SEE IT?
 YOU SEE WHAT WE GOT THERE?
 GOD DAMNIT.
 IT CANT BE THIS EASY.
 IF THIS WORKS, THEN TOMORROW FACTORIZATION FALLS.
 GOOD NIGHT FOLKS.
+## Anyway..
+I'll check tomorrow.
+I dont want to think about it.
+I want to have some hope that it will finally work now tomorrow..
+I'm hopig to use this as an oracle for the correct solution somehow.
+I'm just so tired..
+I need to finish this now or I think I'm legit going to end my own life.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>